 More importantly, assess your meeting and people processes.
 One lure to both the startup culture is that it is not like “Corporate America” and more relaxed.
 This also can quickly translate to zero accountability in the organization, unclear rules and responsibilities.
 Implementing organizational governance tools can help create the right amount of structure for your organization to thrive.
 Remember, there is a fine balance between control and efficiency, make sure your organization understands this!

 I’m a firm believer of strategy and constant improvement.
 We are in the digital age and our ecosystem is constantly changing.
 To be that 20% of successful business, a methodical, detailed, and FUN regiment should be deployed.
-By refining your value proposition, having a one team strategy, implementing operational excellence, you’ve already set your Company apart from the rest.
+Company's that have a strong value proposition, a clear strategy and are focused on cash and operational strategy are setting themselves apart from the pack.